rlaiola/boca-portainer-templates/README.md

 4. Save the settings.

-You should now see BOCA templates available in the "App Templates" panel.
+You should now see BOCA templates available in the **Application Templates** panel.

 ### Using the [`--templates`](https://docs.portainer.io/advanced/cli#defining-your-own-app-templates) Flag